Showing posts tagged as: Coronavirus

 ✥ Comic Book Legal Defense Fund

-✧ over 100 pieces of anti-comic book legislation came into effect in the Fifties (Hajdu)
+✧ in excess of 100 pieces of anti-comic book legislation came into effect in the Fifties (Hajdu)

 § the fashionability of adult readership was further advanced by the advent of graphic novels